bitnami/charts/bitnami/ejbca/README.md

 <!--- app-name: EJBCA -->

-# EJBCA packaged by Bitnami
+# Bitnami package for EJBCA

 EJBCA is an enterprise class PKI Certificate Authority software, built using Java (JEE) technology.